Rodmg/aquila-mqtt-sn-gateway/doc/index.md

                                                                            ---------------
 ```

+## Practical limits

+By default, the bridge and devices are configured with the following limits:

+- Max Payload length: 54 bytes
+- Max Topic length: 21 bytes
+- Max subscriptions in a device: 6

+These limits are set due to memory constraints in the embedded devices, or by low level network constraints.

+The real theoric network limits of the current network implementations are:

+- Altair: Max payload size: 128 bytes, real limits after network layers headers about 96 bytes (TODO: Confirm)
+- rfm69: Max payload size: 60 bytes (TODO: Confirm)

+Also be aware that the MQTT-SN headers ocuppy some bytes.
+(TODO: say exactly how many)

+Currently, the limits are set for the rfm69 implementation to work correctly.

+You could vary those constraints depending on the bridge and device implementation as follows:

+1. Change the MAXLEN global variable in Gateway.js of aquila-gateway
+2. Change SERIAL_BUFF_SIZE definition in SerialEndpoint.h of the bridge firmware
+3. Change recBuffer size of WSNetwork.cpp of the device firmware
+4. Change MAX_PACKET_SIZE, MAX_MESSAGE_HANDLERS, MAX_REGISTRATION_TOPIC_NAME_LENGTH, MAX_WILL_TOPIC_LENGTH from MQTTSNClient.h of the device firmware

 ## Monitoring gateway status

 You can make requests to the gateway for getting the list of registered devices, topics and subscriptions.